 There are other filtering tools like Finviz and StockFetcher.
 We have evolved past traditional technical analysis.

 Our A.I. understands the indicator value relationships better than any human.
-If they are useful they are used and if they are not they are ignored.
-We are the new digital media :-0
+If they are useful, they are used, and if they are not they are ignored.
+We are the new digital media.

-Question: In your personal opinion, what do you see as the most important changes in stock market trading during the last years?
-What changed into the better and where do you still see an urgent need for action?
+What are the most important changes in stock market trading during the last years?
+What changed for the better, and where do you still see an urgent need for action?

-It could be a good long happy ride and that is what we all hope, however for those that happen to have invested in 2000 in the Nasdaq, they just broke even in 2017.
+It could be a good long, happy ride, and that is what we all hope.
+However, for those that happen to have invested in 2000 in the Nasdaq, just broke even in 2017.

-Think on that in terms of inconvenient.
+Think about that in terms of inconvenience.
 People are starting to wake up to the truth.
-Costs are low and opportunity costs of missing interesting ground breaking things is high.
+Costs are low and opportunity costs of missing interesting ground breaking things are high.

 The brokerage business is a commodity business.
 Everybody knows.

-The costs are low and there are no barriers to entry.
-The time for the individual investor is NOW :-0
+The costs are low, and there are no barriers to entry.
+The time for the individual investor is NOW.

-Question: In your personal point of view, what are the three biggest advantages regarding the stock market?
+What are the three most significant advantages of the stock market?

-Answer: Easy to get in, Easy to get out, Easy to Repeat 🙂
+Easy to get in, Easy to get out, Easy to Repeat